openwallet-foundation-labs/identity-credential/README.md

   - The `identity` library includes an implementation backed by BouncyCastle with support for passphrase-protected keys.
 This isn't suitable for use in Mobile Applications as its not backed by Secure Hardware.
+  - A protocol for a Cloud Secure Area is provided along with production quality client-side implementation in the `identity-android-csa` library and a reference implementation of the server side in the `identity-csa` library with the caveat that the provided server implementation isn't suitable for production use.
+    - The point of this is to provide a secure and privacy-preserving protocol with end-to-end encryption directly from the app to a Secure Area in the server, with messages being exchanged via HTTPS.
+Consequently, this allows server implementations to terminate TLS outside the server's Secure Area without sacrificing privacy.
+    - Key material created by applications is designed to never leave the Secure Area on the server.
+    - The protocol has support for requiring user authentication (biometric or lock-screen knowledge factor, e.g. system PIN) and/or passphrase for unlocking the key material.
+    - The way the protocol works is that the Cloud Secure Area learns very little about the user (only which Android application is requesting service) so if the Cloud Secure Area is run by another entity than the credential issuer (and no collusion exists between the two), this can provide the same level of privacy as when the Secure Area is local on the device.
+    - This protocol is currently marked as experimental and may change in the future.
   - Applications can supply their own _Secure Area_ implementations for e.g.
     externally attached dongles, cloud based HSMs, or whatever the issuer deems appropriate to protect key material associated with their credential.